github/docs/content/github/using-git/pushing-commits-to-a-remote-repository.md

 git push <em> &lt;REMOTENAME> &lt;BRANCHNAME> </em>
 ```

-As an example, you usually run `git push origin master` to push your local changes
+As an example, you usually run `git push origin main` to push your local changes
 to your online repository.

 ### Renaming branches